-Katy is a Managing Associate in Mishcon Private and Head of the Politics and Law Group.
+Katy is a Partner in Mishcon Private and Head of the Politics and Law Group.
 Katy specialises in political disputes, public law, and commercial litigation predominantly for individuals and their businesses and families.
 Katy's breadth of experience ensures that she is well-placed to devise creative solutions to meet the needs of private clients in their wider personal, political and business lives.

 Katy is regularly called upon to advise on public law issues and has broad experience advising politicians, activists, NGOs and charities in relation to complex, often high profile, contentious matters engaging issues of equality, administrative law, human rights and international justice.
 Katy also has great experience advising clients on complex, high-stakes international litigation, deploying creative legal strategies to achieve her clients' specific objectives.